 Time is Limited - Act Now

-More than ever before, now is the proper time to take action because:
+Now is the proper time to take action because:

 - Church and organization leadership are more ready to reveal abusers

 - The statute of limitations have been lifted in many cases

 - Many victims are given the opportunity to tell their stories